 Ozer (2003) investigated about predictors of PTSD and symptoms in adults among the 2.647 studies which deal PTSD.
 Findings showed that who reported problems in psychological adjustment prior to experiencing the stressor reported higher PTSD symptoms than those who disavowed prior adjustment problems.
 And also individuals who reported family history of psychopathology reported higher PTSD symptoms [106].
 Individuals' previous history of other traumatic or stressful events may affect the response to the subsequent traumatic event.
-Breslau (1999) examined previous exposure to trauma and PTSD effects of subsequent trauma with 2.181 individuals in southeast

-Michigan.
-History of any previous exposure to traumatic events was associated greater risk of PTSD and multiple previous events had a stronger effect than a single previous event [19].
-Many research stated that who reported prior traumatic event their life had a high levels of PTSD symptoms [17,24,34,67,69,106,112,118,148].
+Breslau (1999) examined previous exposure to trauma and PTSD effects of subsequent trauma with 2.181 individuals in southeast of PTSD and multiple previous events had a stronger effect than a single previous event [19].
+Many research stated that who reported prior traumatic event their life had a levels of PTSD symptoms [17,24,34,67,69,106,112,118,148].